librasteve/raku-org-25-proto/Review.md

 (remember 51% of site views are smartphone)

+## Deployment

+I am planning to build a deployment facility for HARC stack based on the requirements we agree for raku.org which hopeully will ape / improve on existing deployment methods (rakudoc?).

+My slight preference is to leverage the work I did on https://github.com/librasteve/raku-CLI-Wordpress with docker / docker-compose ... but happy to adapt to the raku deployment team needs.

+Please add any thoughts to deployment Issue(s).

 ## Requirements

 Check out the Requirements.md file here to see the intent and focus as already reviewed by the wider raku community.